 Lava Thomas's studio practice takes a wide range of thematic and material approaches.
 She utilizes a variety of techniques suited to the concept and evolution of each project – from drawing, painting, printmaking, and photography to sculpture and site-specific installations.
 Informed by feminist discourse, alternative approaches to portraiture, secular and religious ideas of the sacred, and African-American devotional and protest traditions, Thomas considers themes of social justice, female subjectivity, current events and the shifting tides of history.

-Her work has been exhibited at various institutions including the Smithsonian American Art Museum in Washington, D.C; the Museum of the African Diaspora in San Francisco, CA; the di Rosa Center for Contemporary Art in Napa, CA; the International Print Center in New York; the Betty Rymer Gallery at the School of the Art Institute in Chicago, IL; the Contemporary Jewish Museum in San Francisco, CA; the Museum of Contemporary Art in Boulder, Colorado; Paulson Fontaine Press; Wight Gallery at UCLA; the San Francisco Art Commission Gallery; the San Jose Institute for Contemporary Art; and the Berkeley Art Center in Berkeley, CA; and the California African American Museum in Los Angeles, CA. Her work is included in the permanent collections of the Smithsonian American Art Museum in Washington, D.C.; the Museum of Modern Art in San Francisco, CA; the United States Consulate in Johannesburg, South Africa; the M.H. de Young Museum in San Francisco, CA; and the Pennsylvania Academy of the Fine Arts in Philadelphia, PA.
+Her work has been exhibited at various institutions including the Smithsonian American Art Museum in Washington, D.C; the Museum of the African Diaspora in San Francisco, CA; the di Rosa Center for Contemporary Art in Napa, CA; the International Print Center in New York, NY; the Betty Rymer Gallery at the School of the Art Institute in Chicago, IL; the Contemporary Jewish Museum in San Francisco, CA; the Museum of Contemporary Art in Boulder, CO; the San Francisco Art Commission Gallery; the San Jose Institute for Contemporary Art; the Berkeley Art Center in Berkeley, CA; and the California African American Museum in Los Angeles, CA. Her work is held in the permanent collections of the Smithsonian American Art Museum in Washington, D.C.; the Museum of Modern Art in San Francisco, CA; the United States Consulate in Johannesburg, South Africa; the M.H. de Young Museum in San Francisco, CA; and the Pennsylvania Academy of the Fine Arts in Philadelphia, PA.

 Thomas is represented by Rena Bransten Gallery in San Francisco.